Introduction

 What are the different types of collagen to prioritize for athletes?

-What foods are naturally rich in collagen?
+Which foods are naturally rich in collagen?

 Bone broth, fish skin, egg whites, and certain vegetables rich in vitamin C. However, these food sources remain limited: supplements provide a targeted and consistent intake.